Health Care Reform FAQ

 What are the Employer Shared Responsibility provisions?

-Beginning in 2015, the Patient Protection and Affordable Care Act requires applicable large employers (i.e., employers with 50 or more full-time equivalent employees) to offer group health insurance coverage to their full-time employees, or potentially pay a penalty if at least one full-time employee obtains a subsidy for coverage through a health insurance marketplace.
+Beginning in 2015, the Patient Protection and Affordable Care Act places responsibility on applicable large employers (i.e., employers with 50 or more full-time equivalent employees) to offer adequate and affordable group health insurance coverage to their full-time employees, or potentially pay a penalty if at least one full-time employee obtains a premium tax credit for coverage through a health insurance marketplace.
 These provisions are commonly known as Employer Shared Responsibility (ESR) or "pay-or-play" requirements.

 When do these provisions go into effect?

-The ESR provisions generally go into effect on January 1, 2015.
-Employers will use their employee information in 2014 to determine whether they have enough employees to be subject to these new provisions in 2015.
-The process for identifying potential fines for non-compliance will be reviewed and assessed in 2016.
+Employers with 50 or more full-time employees (including full-time equivalents) will be subject to the ESR provisions beginning on January 1, 2016.
+Employers will use their employee information in the previous calendar year to determine whether they have enough employees to be subject to these new provisions in the upcoming calendar year.
+The process for identifying potential penalties for non-compliance began in 2015.

 Where can I find more information on the ESR provisions?